jjguzme/jjguzme/README.md

 # Hello there 🧔 <a href="#"><img src="https://cdn3.emoji.gg/emojis/6991_blue_lightsaber.png" width="30px" height="30px" alt="blue_lightsaber"></a>

-**`Web Developer`**
+**`Developer`**

-I'm a young developer eager to create and learn new things every day.
+I'm Juan Jose a young developer eager to create and learn new things every day.
 The big question front-end or back-end, and since I like to create things, see them come to life, and see how all the parts come together, I would like to focus my future carrer into the full-stack developer path.

 ---
 ### ⚒ Languages and Tools